sniprbiome/PyVenus/README.md

 The beauty is that you do not need to know how pyVenus works in the background, but you simply setup submethod libraries in Venus and, after code generation, treat them like regular Python classes & functions.

+## Getting started
+There are a few different resources to get you started:

+ - This readme file walks you through all the relevant information
+ - The example methods in this repository
+ - The full API reference: [https://sniprbiome.github.io/pyVenus](https://sniprbiome.github.io/pyVenus)

 ## Basic example

 Assume you have the following simple submethod in a library that transfers buffer to a target: